 - 15GB free storage

-If you have a Google account, which includes Gmail and YouTube, then you already have 15GB of free storage available to you in Google Drive.
-This can be used to backup documents, photos, videos, and anything else you want to keep safe.
+If you have a Google account then you already have 15GB of free storage available to you in Google Drive.
+This can be used to back up documents, photos, videos, and anything else you want to keep safe.

-Bottom line: Google Drive is an excellent, reliable, and affordable service that should be very high on everyone’s list.
+Bottom line: Google Drive is an excellent, reliable, and affordable cloud storage service.

 - 5GB Free storage